6 Tips for Helping Kids Sleep

 Play before bed

 It is important to get rid of excess energy before going to bed, as this makes it easier to relax and fall asleep.
 We already mentioned why screen time before sleeping is not the best idea, so what else can you do?
 Instead of watching television, why not do something where the child can use up their energy before getting ready for evening routines and bed.
 Playing can be a great way to do so, both entertaining the child and getting rid of some excess energy before going to sleep.
 It is important, however, that children are not too busy at bedtime, so take a moment to relax after the activities, for example by reading a book together.
 Alternatively, you can play more relaxing games closer to bedtime.
-For example, you can play board games or otherwise which don't require as much physical activity or energy, which may stimulate kids and make it harder for them to sleep.
+For example, you can play board games which don't require as much physical activity or energy, which may stimulate kids and make it harder for them to sleep.

 Keep the bedroom dark and cool